TTALPHAIOTA/Nutribase/README.md

     - Click calibrate weight
     - Place food on the load cell platform
     - Wait for weight stabilization (✔️ appears on LCD)
-### NOW ABLE TO VIEW FOOD ITEMS!!
+### ⭐NOW ABLE TO VIEW FOOD ITEMS!!⭐

-### REPEAT when modifying weight of food item or adding new food item
+### ⭐REPEAT when modifying weight of food item or adding new food item⭐